TransposeReal/Axior/README.md

 The AI hardware market is dominated by closed, cloud-centric solutions from established giants (NVIDIA, Google, Apple), optimized for hyperscale data centers and proprietary ecosystems.
 New entrants like Tenstorrent are innovating in training acceleration, and Flex Logix provides valuable IP cores (which Axior leverages in our designs), but none address the critical gap in open, modular, edge-focused AI inference.

 **Axior is not just competing; we are opening an entirely new segment:**
-We empower advanced users, makers, and innovators,those who have been mere consumers,to become infrastructure providers themselves.
+We empower advanced users, makers, and innovators, those who have been mere consumers, to become infrastructure providers themselves.
 This is a transformative shift, democratizing access to AI hardware and enabling a wave of user-driven innovation at the edge.

 | Company      | Openness | Modularity | Edge Focus | Ecosystem         | Role to Axior      |
 |--------------|----------|------------|------------|-------------------|--------------------|